C4ptainCrunch/thesis/source/index.rst

-Relevant data from the match can then be recorded in a dictionary like this:
+Relevant data from the match can then be recorded in a dictionary like below where :code:`duration` is the total duration of the game in seconds, :code:`depth` is the amount of moves played by both agents, :code:`score` is a tuple of score of South followed by the score of North, :code:`winner` is :code:`0` if South won, :code:`1` if North won and :code:`None` is the game was a draw.